wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

         descriptions.append(prompt)
 ```

 In fact, for some reason ChatGpt refused to remove the space between the comma and the prompt, giving me some `TypeError: "delimiter" must be a 1-character string`-headaches.
-A quick `%s/ "/"/g` in Vim fixed the issue with in a scope-relevant manner.
+A quick `%s/ "/"/g` in Vim fixed the issue in a scope-appropriate manner.

-### Using MusicGen

 For this, I'm using [MusicGen's medium-size model](https://huggingface.co/facebook/musicgen-medium).
 This is the sweet spot for local generation, where with a 16 Gb GPU you can still generate ~30 seconds songs.

 ## Results

-Let's look at individual prompt results.
+Let's look at how the prompts sound.
+I won't cover all the prompts, but instead cherry-pick the best examples and the worst examples.
+MusicGen is not yet very consistent after all.

 ### The good

 Some of the songs sound exceptional, especially considering its coming from a generative AI.

-I shifted through all the prompt results, here are the best ones:
+Shifting through the material I'm constantly reminded how accurately generative AI mirrors the real world: to find the rare, really good songs, you have to dwell though an unmanageable amount of sub par content.

+The best track to come out of this run is definitely this:

 ----